 I need to say that to fully understand the shape of a bridge you need yourself to play the instrument good enough to be able to feel under your bow the differences between one shape of bridge and another or, if you don't, having somebody who does to tell you what she or he feels.
 However, by looking at the different models bearing in mind how mechanical waves propagate you get a pretty good idea of what happens in each of them.
 Let's start!

-In the next pictures you see a baroque model of bridge for cello.
-In the left one are represented the waves coming from the point where a string aproximately would lie on this bridge.
-In all directions, as long as no surfaces are encountered, that's why the rings: they are the addition of all the waves' trajectories in all directions.
-In the picture at the right are represented a few of those trajectories and you can see how those waves rebound when encountering the surfaces of the bridge.
-You'll see too that some of the waves coming from that string reach the ground of the right foot undisturbed, in a direct stright line.
+In this model for cello I've done some markings.
+The red point represents one of the inner strings, say D, the second.
+The rings represent the waves coming from the string, propagating in all directions, as long as no surfaces are encountered: they are the addition of all the waves' trajectories in all directions.
+Then I have drawn a few of those waves: you can see how those waves rebound when encountering the surfaces of the bridge: wood to air all around it.
+One of those waves, a light blue one, will reach the ground of the right foot in a direct, undisturbed straight line.

 Opposite to the baroque bridge, where a lot of the waves coming from the inner strings reach the ground of the feet directly, in this modern violin bridge you won't find a single one that does reach directly the feet of the bridge.
 The holes, especially the heart, are actually in the way of the waves to the feet.
 That's why I think modern bridges as closed and baroque bridges as open.